 Gross Domestic Product (GDP)

-Thursday’s sole economic report is arguably the single most important release that we see regularly.
-This would be the initial quarterly Gross Domestic Product (GDP) reading.
-Thursday's release is the first of three we will get for the 4th quarter.
+Tomorrow has a couple of high-profile economic releases that we will be watching, starting with the initial quarterly Gross Domestic Product (GDP) reading at 8:30 AM ET.
+Tomorrow's release is the first of three we will get for the 4th quarter.
 This data is so important because it is considered to be the best measurement of economic activity.
-The GDP itself is the total sum of all goods and services produced in the United States.
-Its results usually have a major impact on the financial markets and can cause significant changes in mortgage rates.
-This initial reading will be followed by two revisions, each released approximately one month apart.
-Last quarter's first reading, which usually carries the most significance, is expected to show the economy grew at an annual rate of 2.0%.
-A noticeably weaker reading would be great news for the bond market, questioning the strength of our economy.
-That would likely fuel stock selling and a rally in bonds that should push mortgage rates lower.
-However, a larger than expected increase, indicating the economy was stronger than thought, will probably fuel bond selling and lead to higher mortgage rates.
+The GDP itself is the total sum of all goods and services produced in the United States and its’ results usually have a major impact on the financial markets, leading to noticeable changes in mortgage rates.
+It is expected to show the economy grew at an annual rate of 5.6%.
+A much weaker reading would be great news for the bond and mortgage markets.
+However, a larger than expected increase, indicating the economy was stronger than thought, will probably fuel bond selling and lead to higher rates tomorrow.